 - $50 per diem for food and travel for each day worked

 Who can volunteer?

 - Active undergraduate or graduate students studying in healthcare or technology

 - Cleveland or Cleveland-area resident, or be willing to drive to Cleveland for your scheduled shifts

 - Must be available a minimum of 3 of the 5 days of the IHE NA Connectathon

 - Must be available the full 8 hours on each of your selected 3 or more days

-- Incidental expenses and additional meals outside those provided by IHE USA will not be reimbursed
+- Incidental expenses and additional meals outside those covered by your per diem will not be reimbursed

 For additional questions, please contact email@example.com.

 - Education Programs